Atom Learning logo

 If you would like your child to be considered for a place at one of the schools in the Lincolnshire Consortium of Grammar Schools, you’ll need to register them to take the entrance test.

-Your child’s test results will be sent to you on Friday 11th October 2024.
+Your child’s test results will be sent to you by mid-October 2025.
 You’ll find out if your child has met the qualifying standard to be eligible for a place at your target school(s).

 You can use these results to decide which schools to name on your secondary school common application form.
 Before listing a school on your form, check its admissions policy and make sure your child is eligible.

-The application form must be submitted to your home local council by 5pm on Tuesday 31st October 2024.
+The application form must be submitted to your home local council by 31st October 2025.

 If no places are available at your preferred schools, they will be offered a place at another school in your area.
 You can appeal via an independent panel.
 Information about how to appeal will be sent to you by your local authority along with your school offer on National Offers Day.